Code-Institute-Submissions/milestone-project-119/README.md

 #### Libraries, Frameworks and Editors

-* [Bootstrap 4.5.0](https://getbootstrap.com/) - used to creat basic HTML layout and structure and using Bootstrap's CSS Framwework.
+* [Bootstrap 4.5.0](https://getbootstrap.com/) - used to create basic HTML layout and structure and using Bootstrap's CSS Framwework.
 The resposnsive grid system was utilised well.

 * [Google Fonts](https://fonts.google.com/) - was used to import the 'Roboto' and 'Noto Sans' fonts, that were used across all pages.